Who Is Dental Holiday?

 C. Right to Restrict Use and Disclosure

 You may request that we restrict uses of your health information to carry out treatment, payment, or health care operations or to your family member or friend involved in your care or the payment for your care.
-We may not (and are not required to) agree to your requested restrictions, with one exception: If you pay out of your pocket in full for a service you receive from us and you request that we not submit the claim for this service to your health insurer or health plan for reimbursement, we must honor that request.
+We may not (and are not required to) agree to your requested restrictions, with one exception: If you pay out of your pocket in full for a service you receive from us and you request that we not submit the claim for this service to your health insurer or health plan for reimbursement, we must honour that request.

 D. Right to Confidential Communications, Alternative Means and Locations

-You may request to receive communications of health information by alternative means or at an alternative location.
+You may request to receive communications of your health information by alternative means or at an alternative location.
 We will accommodate a request if it is reasonable and you indicate that communication by regular means could endanger you.
-When you submit a written request to the Privacy Official listed on the first page of this Notice, you need to provide an alternative method of contact or alternative address and indicate how payment for services will be handled.
+When you submit a written request to the Privacy Official listed on the first section of this Notice, you need to provide an alternative method of contact or alternative address and indicate how payment for services will be handled.

 E. Right to an Accounting of Disclosures